Suomen-Palikkayhteiso-ry/brand/BRICK_README.md

 ## Known Limitations

-1. **Subtitle Handling**: "Full" logos with subtitles currently blockify the entire image.
-Proper subtitle preservation (keeping subtitle as vector while blockifying only the title) is work in progress.

-2. **Color Precision**: Colors are quantized to the nearest pixel in the low-resolution grid, which may slightly alter gradients or subtle color transitions in the original.
+1. **Color Precision**: Colors are quantized to the nearest pixel in the low-resolution grid, which may slightly alter gradients or subtle color transitions in the original.

-3. **Detail Loss**: By design, fine details are lost in the blockification process.
+2. **Detail Loss**: By design, fine details are lost in the blockification process.
 This is intentional for the "brick" aesthetic.

 ## Examples